 Welcome friends!
 Benvenuti!

 Though please don’t let the name fool you – we’re not only about mums, everyone is welcome!
-Stick around for everything food (and a little bit of style and sass), family cooking, easy cooking for first time parents (or second, third, fourth… you get the gist), easy ready-in-a-flash food and, because we care – some Hints and Tips on coping with your baby that we have picked up along the way.
+Stick around for food techniques, family cooking, easy cooking for first time parents (or second, third, fourth… you get the gist), and easy ready-in-a-flash food.
+We are great believers in all in one methods, or as we like to call them “whack it all in a bowl”.
+The less fuss, the better really!

 Why are we writing this Blog?